 North of the square is El Greco Park and the tiny Kallergon Square.

 At the beginniung of 25th Avgoustou Street, on its right-hand place, is the Loggia, the most amazing monument from the Venetian period, designed by Francisco Morosini in 1625-1628.
 The Loggia is a rectangle, two-storey building created from permeable rocks along with friezes around the higher section of the first floor and triglyphs and metopes.
 It had been the center of community life, a location where the nobles recovered and relaxed.
-Nowadays it is the residence of the Mayor’s office.
+It was in the past the residence of the Mayor’s office.

 Straight east of the Loggia, on a stone made square, is the church of the patron saint of the Heraklion, the Apostle Titus.
 It isn’t recognized when the church had been constructed.
 The single fact confident is that it remained throughout the 2nd Byzantine period in the event the seat of the bishop of Crete was moved there coming from Gortys, which had been demolished.
 Additionally, it is unknown exactly what the authentic style of the church was since it had been severely destroyed by an earthquake in 1508 and by a fire in 1544 and it was re-built from the fundamentals up, having a variety of modifications, in 1557.